-There are diagnostic surveys in bibliography, music theory, and jazz studies for students entering the DMA program.
+There are diagnostic surveys in music theory and jazz studies for students entering the DMA program.
 These Diagnostic Surveys are given on the Monday before classes begin for the fall and during the week before classes begin in spring semesters.
 They are a preliminary step in advising for all incoming students pursuing the Doctor of Musical Arts degree

 THEORY: All DMA students are required to take the Diagnostic Theory Survey except Glenn Korff SoM students who received their Master's degree from UNL and are continuing in the DMA program, and except for Jazz Studies students.